Duration of Patent Protection Under Federal Law

 For utility patents, which are the most common patent type, patent protection lasts for 20 years after the filing date of the patent application.
 (If an application for a utility patent was filed before June 8, 1995, patent protection lasts for the same 20-year period or for 17 years after the patent was granted, whichever provides longer protection.)
-For design patents, patent protection lasts for 14 years after the date when the patent was granted.
-For plant patents, patent protection lasts for 17 years after the date when the patent was granted.
+For design patents, patent protection lasts for 15 years after the date when the patent was granted.
+(Design patents issued from applications filed before May 13, 2015 have a 14-year term.)
+For plant patents, patent protection lasts for 20 years after the date when the patent application was filed.

 Ending Patent Protection Before the Term Expires

 The time periods above apply in standard situations, in which no circumstances arise that end the patent’s term sooner.
 If a patent is found to be invalid after it has been granted, patent protection will end as soon as it is found to be invalid.
 This may happen if a defendant in an infringement action shows that the patent that forms the basis of the lawsuit is invalid.
 Sometimes misconduct by the patent applicant, such as fraud against the USPTO or illegal actions while using the patent, may result in the termination of patent rights.
 For example, the inventor might have concealed their awareness of existing inventions (“prior art”) in their field when filing the application, which would negate the patent’s validity.